 There are four basic types of charts that teachers use.
 They include charts for rituals, toolbox charts, classification charts, and interactive charts.

 Ritual charts are those that share routines for the class.
-They are typically created at the beginning of the year and remain posted throughout the year as class norms and routines.
+Teachers create them at the beginning of the year and post throughout the year as class norms and routines.

-Toolbox charts are used for skill modeling whenever challenges arise.
-These charts typically include problem solving steps or the routine.
+Toolbox charts are for skill modeling whenever challenges arise.
+These charts include problem solving steps or the routine.
 (How-to)

 Classification charts are typically a little more interactive and can be used with multiple articles or books for practice.
 Sticky notes are used to gather information for the charts.
 Classification charts are used for genre studies, to compare/contrast books, to collect big ideas or important concepts about a topic, to form lists, to clarify misunderstandings, or to introduce new topics (brainstorming), and they work any time of year.